Every man and his dog will at some stage produce a helpful ‘how to’ guide for new bloggers. Titles will generally be along the lines of:

-‘How I got more readers to my crochet blog than the entire circulation of The Sun’
+‘How I got more readers to my pigeon blog than the entire circulation of The Sun’

 or ‘How you too can increase your Twitter followers by 1 million in 7 minutes’

-Not one to shy away from bandwagons to jump upon here is part one of my super helpful guide to the world of blogging.
+Not one to shy away from bandwagons to jump upon here is part one of my super helpful guide for new bloggers.
 If you follow this guide you too can have a bog standard, barely viewed blog.
 Today we look at social media and the ways it can be used to get you ‘loads of views’ of your blog:

 Making ‘Friends’ & Followers

 Blogging is quite a social affair.
 At least it can be.
 I’ve made some good friends from blogging already and have the occasional chit chat with them.
-I’ve even set up a terribly amusing parenting website with one of them!
-You can discuss things like how little time you have since you started blogging, how little sleep you get and how little success you are having with your blogs.
+You can discuss things like how little time you have since you started blogging, how little sleep you get and how little success you are having.
 Quite inspirational.

 You can also build up mahoosive social media followings full of strangers on Twitter, the majority of which have zero interest in you.
 Fortunately though you likely also have zero interest in them!
 Win win.

-To save you some research time here are the main social media sites and how they can benefit you as a new blogger.
-I hope you find it useful.
+To save you some research time here are the main social media sites and how they can benefit you as a new blogger:

 You can get lots of followers quickly, but almost all of them will ignore you.
 When you send a tweet it will appear on your followers’ timelines for 7 microseconds before disappearing forever.
 You need to tweet the same thing 7000 times per day for anyone to actually read it.
 But if you do that everyone will mute you.
 So they still won’t read it.